dennisseidel/dennisseidel.github.io/docs/basics/adr/0004-generate-clis-with-oclif.md

 ## Decision Drivers <!-- optional -->

 * Fit with toolstack and goals of getting more into automation and machine learning
+* Fits with the decision to focus (js is the most universal)
 * Features - it should allow to implement relevant features (e.g. cli, templating ...) with a good development speed
 * Community - it should have a good adoption in the community